 |Basic plan||$12.50 a month (500GB storage)||$8 a month (2TB storage)||$6 a month (150GB storage)|

 Tresorit is a secure and powerful cloud storage provider with wide platform compatibility and a bold zero-knowledge guarantee.

 Apart from providing extremely secure cloud storage, Tresorit also boasts quite a few quality features that are often missing from its competitors’ offerings.
 These include complete file version history and user access logging for each and every file, as well as the ability to share documents via an encrypted link without compromising security.

 With plans starting at $12.50 a month, Tresorit is certainly one of the more expensive cloud storage providers we have reviewed.
 Thankfully, it has a rich security offering that more than makes up for its price tag, and paying annually can get you a significant reduction too.

 Tresorit didn’t do very well in our speed tests, taking over 25 minutes to upload a 569MB file.
 However, its mobile apps easily measured up to the quality we are used to seeing from the best cloud storage services.
 So, while Tresorit isn’t the best platform for speed or collaboration, it offers a highly secure environment that will satisfy any privacy-conscious entrepreneur.

 This business-grade solution is a good choice for those who prize their data privacy over all else, but if it’s an online collaboration you’re interested in, this may not be the platform for you.

 Further reading on cloud storage

-Learn more in our comparison between cloud storage vs local storage, how you can go about reducing cloud storage costs, and what the best cloud storage, the best cloud storage for business, the best free cloud storage, and the best cloud storage for photos are.
+Learn more in our comparison between cloud storage vs local storage (opens in new tab), how you can go about reducing cloud storage costs (opens in new tab), and what the best free cloud storage (opens in new tab), the best cloud storage for photos (opens in new tab), and the best encrypted cloud storage (opens in new tab) providers are.